ALRW/dayAsADev/courseSections/section3.md

 Did it work?
 It should have.
 But it's not very pretty and HTML pages can get *very long*, so this approach is not going to scale very well.
 Ideally, we want to separate the HTML into its own file so it's easier to maintain.
 Again, this is so fundamental it's already built into Sinatra.

-Create a new folder in yoru workspace called `views`.
+Create a new folder in your workspace called `views`.
 Create a new file inside the `views` folder called `index.erb` with the following content:

 ```html
 <!DOCTYPE html>